-Criminal cases vary from traffic tickets to murder.
+Criminal law cases vary from traffic tickets to murder.

 There are numerous attorneys who just do traffic tickets.
 However, some just intend on settling your ticket by changing the plea.
 Be sure you have representation that is actually going to try to get the ticket dismissed.